dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

 };
 ```

-To create a "nice" mock, which ignores all uninteresting calls, a "naggy" mock,
+To create m_a "nice" mock, which ignores all uninteresting calls, m_a "naggy" mock,
-which warns on all uninteresting calls, or a "strict" mock, which treats them as
+which warns on all uninteresting calls, or m_a "strict" mock, which treats them as
 failures:

 ```cpp